Coupled Recurrent Models for Polyphonic Music Composition: Related Works

 Maybe the first work with a fair claim to consider polyphonic music in full generality is \cite{lewandowski2012}.
-This paper proposed a coarse discrete temporal factorization of musical scores (for a discussion of this and other factorizations, see Section \ref{factor}) and explored a variety of neural architectures several music datasets (including the Bach chorales).
-Many works on polyphonic models since 2012 have focused on the dataset and encoding introduced in \cite{lewandowski2012}, notably \cite{vohra2015} and \cite{johnson2017}.
-These works typically focus on quantitative log-likelihood improvements, and the degree to which these quantitative improvements correlate with quality is less clear.
+This paper proposes a coarse discrete temporal factorization of musical scores (for a discussion of this raster factorization and others, see Section \ref{factor}) and examines the cross-entropy of a variety of neural models on several music datasets (including the Bach chorales).
+Many subsequent works on polyphonic models use the dataset, encoding, and quantitative metrics introduced in \cite{lewandowski2012}, notably \cite{vohra2015} and \cite{johnson2017}.
+We also note recent, impressive work on the closely related problem of modeling expressive musical performances \cite{oore2018,huang2019}.

-For the Bach dataset, qualitative success is more definitive.
-Recently, concurrent work by \cite{liang2017} and \cite{hadjeres2017} proposed models of the Bach chorales with large-sample discrimination tests demonstrating the convincing quality of their results.
-In this line of work, quantitative results are lacking; \cite{liang2017} learn a generative model and could in principle report cross entropies, although their work focuses on the qualitative study.
-The system proposed in \cite{hadjeres2017} optimizes a pseudo-likelihood, so its losses cannot be easily compared to generative models.
-Quantitative metrics are reintroduced for the chorales in \cite{huang2017}.
-Both the latter papers propose non-sequential Gibbs-sampling schemes for generation, in contrast to the ancestral sampler used by \cite{liang2017}. \cite{huang2017} make the case that a non-sequential sampling scheme is important for generating plausible compositions.
+Many recent works focus exclusively on the Bach chorales dataset \cite{liang2017,hadjeres2017,huang2017}.
+The works \cite{liang2017,hadjeres2017} evaluate their models using qualitative large-scale user studies.
+The system proposed in \cite{hadjeres2017} optimizes a pseudo-likelihood, so its quantitative losses cannot be directly compared to generative cross-entropies.
+The generative model proposed in \cite{liang2017} could in principle report cross entropies, but this work also focuses on a qualitative study.
+Quantitative cross-entropy metrics on the chorales are analyzed in \cite{huang2017}.
+Both \cite{hadjeres2017} and \cite{huang2017} propose non-sequential Gibbs-sampling schemes for generation, in contrast to the ancestral samplers used in \cite{liang2017} and in the present work.